fkanlab/data/README.md

             file_list.md
             description.md

-CSV files are derived from the original dataset and my contain a subset of the columns of the original data set.
+CSV files are derived from the original dataset and may contain a subset of the columns of the original data set.
 The geojson files are derived from the CSV.

 ``metadata/contributors.md`` has a list of contributors and funders for this data set.